aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document-easily/_index.md

 - isStart determines whether to move the cursor to the beginning or to the end of the bookmark.
 - isAfter determines whether to move the cursor to be after the bookmark start or end position, or to move the cursor to be before the bookmark start or end position.

-Below example demonstrates how to move a cursor position to just after the bookmark end.
+Below example shows how to move a cursor position to just after the bookmark end.

 {{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-DocumentBuilderMovingCursor-DocumentBuilderMoveToBookmarkEnd.cpp" >}}